Greef Karga: Portrayal

-Jon Favreau, who offered the part to Weathers, was a fan of the actor and had previously met Weathers through their mutual membership in the Directors Guild of America; Favreau began courting him for The Mandalorian early in the process of preparing for the series.
+Favreau, who offered the part to Weathers, was a fan of the actor and had previously met Weathers through their mutual membership in the Directors Guild of America; Favreau began courting him for The Mandalorian early in the process of preparing for the series.
 Weathers said Favreau "did sort of a slow roll on me", describing the project to him and impressing the actor with his passion for the show.
 Weathers met with Favreau to discuss the Greef Karga character, with Favreau showing him concept art from the series, which Weathers described as "magnificent" and "some of the most beautiful artwork".
 He was also impressed with Dave Filoni, the executive director for The Mandalorian, saying of him and Favreau: "We're in really good hands."
-Weathers agreed to accept the part if he could have the opportunity to direct future episodes of The Mandalorian if it was renewed for a second season, to which Favreau agreed.
 Although Weathers originally signed on for only a few episodes, the character was later expanded and the role grew larger than what he initially accepted.
 Favreau said: "We really did rope him in."
+Weathers agreed to accept the part if he could have the opportunity to direct future episodes of The Mandalorian if it was renewed for a second season, to which Favreau agreed.
+As a result, Weathers directed the season 2 episode "Chapter 12: The Siege" of The Mandalorian thus becoming the second cast member of The Mandalorian to direct an episode of the show, after IG-11 actor Taika Waititi.
+Weathers also later directed the season 3 episode, Chapter 20: The Foundling.